 All permanent employees, volunteers and those on temporary or agency contracts of 3 months or longer must complete the mandatory safeguarding training course provided by Teenage Cancer Trust.
 This is a probation requirement and needs to be completed within the first six months of employment.
-Staff are required to refresh their training every two years, and this can be completed via the online course offered by Teenage Cancer Trust through Litmos Hero's or by attending the mandatory training facilitated by the Safeguarding Lead, whichever is preferable to the employee.
+Staff are required to refresh their training every two years, and this can be completed via Teenage Cancer Trust's online learning platform Litmos, or by attending the mandatory monthly training session facilitated by the Safeguarding Lead, whichever is preferable to the employee.